abhinavkale/movie-rating-app/README.md

 ## Movie App

-A movie rating application integrated with public API (TMDB) made with HTML, CSS and JS and :heart:.
+A movie rating application integrated with public API (TMDB) made with HTML, CSS and JS.

 Click [here](https://movie-rating-app.netlify.app/) to interact...